 Ion Perdicaris was born in 1840, the son of a Greek immigrant named Gregory, who married into a South Carolina plantation family, served as US consul to Greece, and later moved to New Jersey and helped found the Trenton Gas Light Company.
 Gregory was a pretty wealthy guy, and Ion accepted the arduous task of helping his dad spend all his money.
-When the Civil War rolled around, however, the CSA figured it could just confiscate any southern land owned by rich Yankee types like the Perdicarises, and so Ion headed to Greece to claim citizenship there and renounce his US citizenship (the CSA didn’t confiscate land owned by rich European types).
+When the Civil War rolled around, however, the CSA figured it could just confiscate any southern land owned by rich Yankee types like the Perdicarises, and so Ion headed to Greece to renounce his US citizenship and become Greek (the CSA didn’t confiscate land owned by rich European types).
 In the 1870s he moved to Tangier, and married an English lady who already had four children by her previous marriage.
 They were apparently the stars of the Tangier expat scene.

 Morocco was, as it still is and as it has been since the 1600s, ruled by the Alaouite Dynasty.
 These folks are sharifs, which means they can trace their ancestry back to Muhammad, via his grandson (the son of Ali and Fatimah) Hasan.
 They’re the rare dynasty that was able to survive European (which in the case of Morocco meant mostly French and a little Spanish) colonization in the early-mid 20th century.
 Their elevated status as sharifs probably helped them weather this period, when so many other Arab dynasties, tarred as collaborators and incompetent figureheads, lost power after the colonial powers retreated.
 But in 1904 the head of the dynasty was the young (mid-20s) Sultan Abdelaziz, and he was trying to deal with an empty treasury and the perception, probably justified (but also maybe exaggerated by his enemies), that he was a weak ruler who was a pawn of the Europeans.
 One symptom of this perceived weakness was the rise of uncontrollable local bandits like Raysuni.

 Mulay Ahmad al-Raysuni was 33 in 1904 and already well into a career as a local bandit and sometime-pirate, operating usually out of the Jibala region just south of Tangier.
-One of his favorite pastimes seems to have been kidnapping high-ranking Moroccan officials, along with the occasional European, and then ransoming them for some considerable sum of money.
+One of his favorite pastimes seems to have been kidnapping high-ranking Moroccan officials, along with the occasional European, and then ransoming them for a considerable sum of money.
 By all account he treated his captives quite well, and befriended many of them, though when it came to people who were too lowly to fetch a ransom he liked to entertain himself with little games, like putting out their eyes with red-hot coins.
 You know, humor.
 Raysuni obviously inspired considerable loyalty among his men, who saw themselves as the noble resistance to the corrupt (i.e., co-opted by Europeans) Abdelaziz, and at any rate Abdelaziz was too weak and/or beset with problems to do anything about him.
 It seems that what Raysuni really wanted was to be pasha of Tangier and governor of Jibala, but he wasn’t able to get enough leverage with his kidnapping and brigandage to force Abdelaziz to give him control of those provinces.
 Ion Perdicaris proved to be his golden ticket.

 On May 18, 1904, Raysuni kidnapped Perdicaris and one of his stepsons from their home in Tangier.
 In return for the safe return of his hostages, Raysuni demanded $70,000 and the gigs I mentioned above.
 These were some hefty demands, and it’s likely that Abdelaziz would’ve told him to take a hike had it not been for the final player in our story, Roosevelt.
 TR and his Secretary of State, John Hay, were outraged by the kidnapping, or at least knew that it was good politics to act like they were outraged about it, particularly given that it was election season.
-TR, as the incumbent (albeit due to McKinley’s assassination in 1901), was probably a mortal lock to be nominated, but the embarrassment of this Perdicaris kidnapping stung, and they figured that a tough response, or rather the appearance of a tough response, was necessary to shore up his support.
+Roosevelt, as the incumbent (albeit due to McKinley’s assassination in 1901), was probably a mortal lock to be nominated by the Republicans, but the embarrassment of this Perdicaris kidnapping stung, and they figured that a tough response, or rather the appearance of a tough response, was necessary to shore up his support.

 Anyway, Roosevelt and Hay carefully withheld what they knew about Perdicaris’ citizenship from the public, the better to keep up appearances.
 Meanwhile, as they were demanding that Abdelaziz concede everything to Raysuni, the two men kept talking tough.
 At the Republican Convention, for example, Hay declared to thunderous applause that “the government wants Perdicaris alive, or Raisuli dead!”
 I guess “the government will give Raisuli whatever he wants if he just lets those people go!” wouldn’t have made for a very good applause line.

 Perdicaris died in London in 1925, and it wasn’t until 1933 that it became known that he wasn’t an American citizen–Roosevelt and Hay had done a pretty good job of suppressing that particular part of the story.
 Raysuni’s victory was short-lived.
 Shockingly, the ex-brigand turned out to be a bit of a cruel and corrupt governor, so Abdelaziz removed him from office in 1906.
-He was appointed Pasha of Tangier again after Abdelaziz was overthrown in 1908, but was removed at the behest of the Spanish less than a year later.
-After flirting with the Germans during World War I, he wound up fighting for the Spanish during the 1920-1926 Rif War, when he was captured (1925) by another bandit fighting against the Spanish and died in captivity.
+He was appointed Pasha of Tangier again after Abdelaziz was overthrown in 1908, but was removed at the behest of the Spanish government less than a year later.
+After flirting with the Germans during World War I, he wound up fighting for Spain during the 1920-1926 Rif War, when he was captured (1925) by another bandit fighting against the Spanish and died in captivity.
 Teddy Roosevelt, meanwhile, easily won reelection, and while it’s unlikely that “Perdicaris alive or Raisuli dead!” had much to do with the outcome, it probably didn’t hurt.

 In the film, the Marines actually do go marching down the streets of Tangier, where they seize the Pasha (who, it’s implied, is the real power in the country) in order to force him to pay the ransom for Pedecaris and her children (two in the film as opposed to the one in real life).
 The movie ends with Pedecaris and the Marines fighting alongside Raisuli’s men to free Raisuli after he’s been betrayed and captured by the Moroccans and their German allies.
 Pretty much none of that stuff actually happened.
 Pretty good film, but lousy history.